What's the meaning of the phrase 'Curry favour'?

 To no great surprise, the curry of 'curry favour' has nothing to do with Indian food.
 It comes instead from an Old French verb conraier - 'to prepare', 'to put in order'.
 This is the same source as the name for the rubbing down and dressing of horses - curry-combing.

-The mishearing that gives us 'curry favour' is of the second word.
+'Curry favour' comes down to us becuse of a mishearing of the second word.
 This was originally not 'favour' but 'favel'.
 John Palsgrave's Lesclarcissement de la langue françoyse [The clarification of the French language], 1530, records a curryfavell as 'a flatterar'.

-In the poem, the rich and powerful humiliate themselves by bowing down and stroking the coat of the false leader, i.e. by 'currying Fauvel'.
+In the poem, the rich and powerful humiliate themselves by bowing down and stroking the coat of the false leader, that is, by 'currying Fauvel'.

 The first citation of 'curry favour' rather than 'curry Fauvel' comes in Alexander Barclay's, The mirrour of good manners, circa 1510: